mscarlett/mscarlett.github.io/_posts/2015-05-23-Skydiver3D-coming-to-the-Google-Play-Store.markdown

 		    <img src="https://raw.githubusercontent.com/wiki/libgdx/libgdx/images/modules-overview.png" width="420">
 		    <figcaption>Overview of Libgdx modules from their <a href="https://github.com/libgdx/libgdx/wiki/Modules-overview" target="_blank">wiki page</a></figcaption>
 		</figure>
 		<p>Libgdx comprises several modules for input, graphics, files, audio, networking, game logic, and math/physics.
 It enables you to write code once and deploy it to multiple platforms without modification.
-High-level APIs simplify the loading and rendering of 2D and 3D graphics, however Libgdx gives the option of working with OpenGL directly.</p>
+High-level APIs simplify the rendering of 2D and 3D graphics, however Libgdx gives the option of working with OpenGL directly using Java interfaces.</p>
 	</div>
 </div>